appwrite/rfc/006-support-deploy-to-heroku.md

 **What problem are you trying to solve?**

 <!-- Write your answer below. -->
+Deploying to Heroku, with a deploy to Heroku button, right from GitHub readme of Appwrite Lite repo.

+___
 Heroku, deploys applications on an **ephemeral** storage called dynos, where data can be written to disk however those data will not persist after the application is restarted.
 This provides fundamental challenge to deploy Appwrite, as appwrite uses filesystem storaging and managing things like uploads, functions, config and cache.

 Next up, for services like database and redis, there are Heroku Add-ons that can be used, however there is no influxdb/telegraf Add-ons on Heroku.